StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2015-08-23-how-to-create-360-degree-videos-freedom360-gopro-camera-rig.markdown

 <p>To connect the camera rig to monopods and tripods you need that little connecter screw attached between the two.
 Twist the 3/8 screw halfway into the Freedom360 mount.
 The other end screws into whatever attachment you need to hold the camera rig.</p>

-<p>Note: The Freedom360 Explorer mount comes with the 4mm Allen hex pictured below.</p>
+<p>Note: The Freedom360 Explorer mount comes with the 4mm Allen hex wrench pictured below.</p>

 <img src="http://images.360thrill.com/gallery3/var/albums/360-degree-gopro-camera/360-camera-setting-up-freedom360-bolt-nut.jpg" alt="the spanner and nut bolt included with the Freedom360 mount" title="the spanner and nut bolt to be attached to the 360 camera">